quenio/ATN/Manual/Assertions/README.md

 ## Negative Assertions

-The simplest logic operator in an assertion is the negation operator:
+The simplest logic operator in an assertion is the negation operator (`not`):

 ```haskell
 false: Boolean